 Jalan Raya

-Noisy, crowded and polluted.
-Sidewalks are either non-existend or filled with parked scooters.
+Noisy, crowded, and polluted.
+Sidewalks are either nonexistent or filled with parked scooters.

 Jalan Raya is the main street of Ubud.

-After the rush of a day is gone, it’s not that bad and evenings are a great time to pay a visit to some of the restaurants.
+After the rush of the day is gone, it’s not that bad, and evenings are a great time to pay a visit to some of the restaurants.

-Couple of our most favorite ones are located here.
+A couple of our favorite ones are located here.

 Arang Sate

-Take only few steps from the Jalan Monkey Forest.
+Take only a few steps from the Jalan Monkey Forest.
 At the corner of the Jl.
 Monkey Forest and Jl.
-Raya (on the left side), you’ll find Arang Sate, an amazing industrial style place serving fusion Japanese cuisine.
+Raya (on the left side), you’ll find Arang Sate, an amazing industrial-style place serving fusion Japanese cuisine.

 We love the interior, we love the food.